About

 John B. Aird Gallery, Toronto, OSA New Members Exhibition, December 1, 2009—January 8, 2010

-Arta Gallery, Distillery District, Artists Toronto juried show “Vis a Vis”, October 1—15, 2009
+Arta Gallery, Distillery Historic District, Artists Toronto juried show “Vis a Vis”, October 1—15, 2009

 Propeller Gallery, Toronto, Nuit Blanche, October 3, 2009